ToniMacaroni/ComputerInterface/README.md

     }
 ```

-To actually create an entry in the main menu and specify an initial view
-you use a mod entry (inherits IComputerModEntry) and bind it via zenject.
+Now to put your own custom view in the main view, you will need an "Entry".
+For an entry you will need the entry name which will appear on the main view, and the type of custom view you have created by wrapping the class in the ``typeof`` operator.

 Example ModEntry:
 ```csharp